-(a) Special studies.-The Department of Health may publish or contract for publication of special studies.
+- (a) Special studies.-[The Department of Health] Any Commonwealth agency may publish or contract for publication of special studies.
 Any special study so published shall become a public document.

-(b) Special reports.-
+- (b) Special reports.-

-(1) The Department of Health may study and issue a report on the special medical needs, demographic characteristics, access or lack thereof to health care services and need for financing of health care services of:
+- (1) [The Department of Health] Any Commonwealth agency may study and issue a report on the special medical needs, demographic characteristics, access or lack thereof to health care services and need for financing of health care services of:

-(i) Senior citizens, particularly low-income senior citizens, senior citizens who are members of minority groups and senior citizens residing in low-income urban or rural areas.
+- (i) Senior citizens, particularly low-income senior citizens, senior citizens who are members of minority groups and senior citizens residing in low-income urban or rural areas.

-(ii) Low-income urban or rural areas.
+- (ii) Low-income urban or rural areas.

 - (iii) Minority communities.

 - (iv) Women.

 - (v) Children.

 - (vi) Unemployed workers.

 - (vii) Veterans.